Azizimj/Stable_MAS/README.md

 ## Data-based approaches
 **Data-based approaches** use data from the new task to approximate the performance of the previous tasks.
 This works best if the *distribution mismatch\distance* between tasks is limited.
-Data based approaches are mainly designed for a classification scenario and overall, the need of these approaches to have a preprocessing step before each new task, to record the targets for the previous tasks is an additional limitation.
+These approaches are mainly designed for a classification scenario.
+They also need to have a preprocessing step before each task, to record the targets for the previous tasks, which is an additional limitation for them.

 ### Encoder-based Lifelong Learning (EBLL) [2]
 In this method, for each new task, an autoencoder which projects the dataset to a lower dimensional space is learned.
 Also, a fully connected layer is added to the network